 Electric Vehicles from Grid to Wheel

-E-mobility and electric vehicles (EVs) are the focus of the automotive industry and governments alike as they seek to move away from petrol and diesel engines.
-All major manufacturers are developing full EV as well as PHEV models, across the breadth of their range.
+E-mobility and electric vehicles (EVs) are the focus of the automotive industry and governments alike.
 With advances in battery storage technology alongside choice, availability, and affordability, it sees EV purchases soaring and mass adoption a real possibility.
 It means EV charging, both public, commercial and private installations, is a booming industry.

 The immediately identifiable element of EVs and PHEVs is often the robust trailing charging cable with the EV connector socket, but the charging point itself and the connection to the wider grid network is key to the infrastructure that supports these vehicles.
 As a leading voice in the e-mobility cable industry, Eland Cables’ solutions encompass grid-to-car.

 Eland Cables works with charging point manufacturers, cable harnessing houses and approved installers alike to provide cable solutions that support the complete cycle of EV charging and are actively developing solutions that meet the changing and technologically evolving EV industry.